Skip to content

 • the public interest served by disclosure does not outweigh the public interest served by protecting confidentiality

-• the risk is not high enough to warrant a Multi-Agency Risk Assessment Conference referral (MARAC)[1]
+• the risk of domestic abuse or violence is not high enough to warrant a Multi-Agency Risk Assessment Conference (MARAC)[1] referral

 • there is no legal duty to share the information